 Luciana Lamothe studied at the Prilidiano Pueyrredon National School in Buenos Aires, where she received her degree in Fine Arts, with a specialization in Sculpture, in 1999.

 In 2007 she was artist in residence at Skowhegan (Maine, USA) and between 2010 and 2011 she took then part in the Kuitca Scholarship at Universidad Torcuato Di Tella, Buenos Aires (2010-2011).
 In 2016 she participated in a residency program at MANA Wynwood, USA.

-In September 2018, Lamothe will be taking part in the upcoming Basel Cities Public Art Program in Buenos Aires curated by Cecilia Alemani.
+In September 2018 Lamothe took part in Basel Cities Public Art Program in Buenos Aires curated by Cecilia Alemani.